dobtco/wintersmith-knowledge-base/contents/articles/govmapper/site_admin/site_preferences.md

 ### Adding information pages

-To add static information pages to your site, click &ldquo;Add a page&rdquo; under &ldquo;Information pages.&rdquo; Enter a title and a body for your page and click &ldquo;Create page&rdquo; to create a new information page.
+To add static information pages to your site, click "Add a page" under "Information pages."
+Enter a title and a body for your page and click "Create page" to create a new information page.

 ![information page](../images/information_page.png)